dubrie/public/books.md

 ### Active Books

 - Proof: The Science of Booze by Adam Rogers
-- Grumption: Relighting the Torch of Freedom with America's Gutsiest Troublemakers by Nick Offerman
 - REWORK by Jason Fried, David Heinemeier Hansson